jayquinn/jayquinn.github.io/CV.md

 ### **PUBLICATIONS**
 ---
 **Yu, H.**, Jahng, S. (2023).
 Correlations and Classification Agreements among K-MMSE Test Scores based on Different Scoring Methods. *The Korean Journal of Developmental Psychology 36*(3), 113-136.
 Park, K., **Yu, H.**, Chang, H., Lee, S. & Lee, E. (2022).
-A study on the Validation of the Korean Version of the Pornography Use Motivation Scale (K-PUMS). *The Korean journal of Health Psychology, 27*(5), 787-812.
+A study on the Validation of the Korean Version of the Pornography Use Motivation Scale (K-PUMS). *The Korean Journal of Health Psychology, 27*(5), 787-812.
 <br/>
 ### **WORK EXPERIENCE**
 ---